Video game controversies: Sexual themes

 Tolerance of sexual themes in video games varies between nations.
 Controversy over sexual themes has occurred in the US.
 For instance, in June 2005, an entire portion of unused code was found within the main script of Grand Theft Auto: San Andreas, allowing the player to simulate sexual intercourse with the main character's girlfriends.
 This mode, Hot Coffee, could be accessed in the PC version via mod, and through Action Replay codes in the PS2 and Xbox versions.
 The scene was left on the disc and could be accessed by altering a few bytes of the game's code via a hex editor.
 This feature prompted the Entertainment Software Rating Board (ESRB) to change the rating of San Andreas on 20 July 2005 to "adults only".
 Furthermore, the game was withdrawn from sale in many stores.
 Rockstar Games posted a loss of $28.8 million in that financial quarter.
 This event was dubbed the Hot Coffee mod controversy.

 In Japan, controversy over an eroge called Rape in 1989 led to the game being banned a few months after its release.
 The game RapeLay, a Japanese eroge with a storyline centering on the player's character stalking and raping a mother and her two daughters, also caused controversy.
 Campaigns against the sale of the game resulted in its being banned in many countries.
 RapeLay's publisher, which intended the game to be available only in Japan, withdrew it from distribution.

 Since 2018, Sony has been issuing new regulations for PlayStation 4 games with sexual content and fan service.
 For the localized release of Senran Kagura Burst Re: Newal, "Intimacy Mode", a mode where the player can play with the characters' bodies was removed, but by comparison, the same mode that was featured in previous titles like Senran Kagura: Estival Versus and Senran Kagura: Peach Beach Splash was not removed.
 PC release of Burst Re: Newal was not changed.
 The PS4 release of Nekopara Vol. 1 was censored for similar reasons, resulting in the game receiving an "E" rating by the ESRB by comparison to the "M" rating for versions on Nintendo Switch and PC.
 Sony claimed it was their decision to ban Omega Labyrinth Z outside of Japan due to its content.

+There is controversy found over Steam's lack of restrictions on games including sexual content, with articles from the National Center on Sexual Exploitation focusing on sexual content found in Steam games being too easily accessed by children.